-All academic staff members, whose workload in the university as a teaching and/or research staff member is at least 20 hours per week, have the right to vote in the election of academic staff representatives to the senate.
-The teaching and research staff members who, based on an agreement valid as of the moment the voters’ list is approved, are on unpaid leave on the election date, are not eligible to vote in the election.
-The rector will approve the list of voters as of 2 May 2017.
+All academic staff members, whose workload in the university as a teaching and/or research staff member is at least 20 hours per week, had the right to vote in the election of academic staff representatives to the senate.
+The teaching and research staff members who, based on an agreement valid as of the moment the voters’ list is approved, are on unpaid leave on the election date, were not eligible to vote in the election.
+The rector approved the list of voters as of 2 May 2017.

-The election is organised via electronic voting and no paper ballot is used in the senate elections.
-From 4 April, all university employees are welcome to familiarise themselves with the university’s e-voting environment at www.valimised.ut.ee.
-The voting environment will be first used for electing the council of the Institute of Computer Science at the end of April.
+The election was organised via electronic voting and no paper ballot is used in the senate elections.
+From 4 April, all university employees were welcome to familiarise themselves with the university’s e-voting environment at www.valimised.ut.ee.
+The voting environment was first used for electing the council of the Institute of Computer Science at the end of April.

-The elections are carried out by secret ballot.
+The elections were carried out by secret ballot.
 Each voter has two votes.
 Each voter may vote for any candidates, regardless of which faculty’s list the candidates belong to.
-Together with representatives of the academic staff, substitute members are elected.
+Together with representatives of the academic staff, substitute members were elected.

-The four candidates who receive the most votes in each faculty will be elected.
-The elected senate members and substitute members are ranked and the results will be approved by faculties.
+The four candidates who received the most votes in each faculty were elected.
+The elected senate members and substitute members were ranked and the results were approved by faculties.